Sketchware-Pro/Sketchware-Pro-Website/docs/course/basics/event.md

 slug: event
 ---

 A event is a code executed when certain something happens in the app or the user performs an action.
-It can be when the a button is clicked, when the app opens, or even when the app is closed.
+It can be when a button is clicked, when the app opens, or even when the app is closed.

 ## Creating a event
 It's time to create your first ever event!
 A event contains the code that is executed when a certain event happens inside your app.